specialized806/microsoft-365-docs/microsoft-365/syntex/prebuilt-setup.md

     > You must be a member of any site that you want to include in the CSV file.

     > [!NOTE]
-    > Disabling a site after a model is made available to process files on that site won't disable the model.
+    > Disabling a site after a model is made available to process files on that site doesn't disable the model.
 Models can still be used to process files and incur charges.
 A model can be made available to process files by being created on that site or in a content center.

     > [!NOTE]
     > For multi-geo environments, the **No sites** and **Selected sites** settings apply only to the primary geo of multi-geo tenants.
 If you want to restrict or add sites in nonprimary geos, contact Microsoft support.